Copying for personal use

 Most print stock will be covered by the licence, however, prior to copying, users should check that the material being copied is not excluded from the Licence.
 The licensed repertoire is subject to change: rightsholders may add or withdraw content at any time.
 CLA notifies the University's Copyright Officer monthly of any changes to the repertoire.

-CLA provides a lookup tool, Title Search, which can be used to quickly check whether a work can be used under the Licence in a printed course pack, selecting 'Photocopying' as the usage type.
+CLA provides a Check Permissions tool, which can be used to quickly check whether a work can be used under the Licence in a printed course pack, selecting 'Photocopying' as the usage type.
 If you wish to use material from an e-book or e-journal University subscription in a printed course pack or handout, you should also select 'Photocopying.'
 Lists of excluded works and categories by territory are also published on the CLA website.

 Lecturers' personally owned copies of textbooks or journals, inspection or proof copies of published material, or photocopies made or obtained via interlibrary loan for private use are not licensed for further copying under the CLA Licence.

-The CLA Licence (legal agreement), User Guidelines and other support material including lists of excluded works and categories are available on CLA's Higher Education microsite.
+The CLA Licence, User Guidelines and other support material including lists of excluded works and categories are available on CLA's Higher Education microsite.
 Information on scanning, digital readings, Blackboard Learn, and other types of materials can be found using the links on this page.

 Paper to paper copying from books, journals and magazines

-The University has a licence with the Copyright Licensing Agency, which is a blanket licence enabling multiple copies to be made from print materials for educational purposes.
+The University's licence with the Copyright Licensing Agency enables the institution to make multiple copies from print materials within the CLA's repertoire for educational purposes.

-Not all material in print is covered - some categories of material are excluded, including printed music, maps, and privately owned documents.
-There are also excluded publications for which copying rights must be negotiated directly with the publisher.
-The Copyright Licensing Agency have published a list of excluded categories and excluded works on their website.
+Not all material in print is covered under this licence.
+Some categories of material are excluded, including printed music, maps, and privately owned documents.
+There are also excluded publications for which copying rights must be negotiated directly with the rights owner.
+CLA maintains a list of excluded categories and excluded works on their website.